 Should E-Verify, the Federal Government's Electronic Employment Verification System, Be Mandatory for All Employers?

 General Reference (not clearly pro or con)

-US Citizenship and Immigration Services (USCIS), on the E-Verify page of its official website, updated Aug.
-9, 2011, stated:
+US Citizenship and Immigration Services (USCIS), on the page titled "What Is E-Verify?" on the USCIS website, updated Jan.
+31, 2014, stated:

 "E-Verify is an Internet-based system that compares information from an employee's Form I-9, Employment Eligibility Verification, to data from U.S. Department of Homeland Security and Social Security Administration records to confirm employment eligibility...

 E-Verify's most impressive features are its speed and accuracy.
 E-Verify is the only free, fast, online service of its kind that verifies employees' data against millions of government records and provides results within as little as three to five seconds.